What Is a Stakeholder?

 Monitor Laws and Regulations

-Stakeholders who are part of the company will monitor all the activities in the business.
+These are the ones who are the part of the company will monitor all the activities in the business.
 They can also help the company make better choices by abiding by environmental and human rights laws.

 What Are the Stakeholders’ Examples?

-We cannot discuss stakeholders’ examples without including the most important people.
+We cannot discuss their examples without including the most important people.
 Customers are the bread and butter of the companies.

 Business owners consider their users to be loyal and critical stakeholders of the business.
 The revenue and profit they generate only come in when customers buy products from the company.